 So, regardless of which type, the initial amount of money you took is the loan principal.
 For example, you purchased merchandise that cost $1,000 and charged it to your credit card.
 The loan principal is $1,000.
 Do note, however, that the term “principal” is not exclusive to borrowing.
 This sum of money can is also applicable in investments.

-The total debt includes the principal itself, the accrued interest on the unpaid principal, and other lender charges such as:
+The total debt includes the principal itself, the accrued interest on the unpaid principal, and other financial institutions charges such as:

 - Application fee